kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

   tar -xzvf <i>${patch_file}.tar.gz</i>
 </pre>

-...You may notice there are some library files here like so:
+  You may notice there are some library files here like so:

 <pre>
   prosort/